fmontesi/website/web/bliki/Choreography.md

 ## Data Choreographies

 Choreographies in computer science are not to be confused with choreographies in other fields.
 When disambiguation is necessary, the choreographies in computer science can be called 'Data Choreographies' (<https://youtu.be/B7MNZk1v37g>).

-## The family of Buyer-Seller examples

-The Buyer-Seller-Shipper example is well-known in the field of choreographies.
-It is simple, but it suffices to showcase some central issues like [knowledge of choice](KnowledgeOfChoice).
-For this reason, many articles present some variation of the same example as an illustrative example.

-In the communities of [choreographic programming](ChoreographicProgramming) and [multiparty session types](ChoreographicLanguage#GlobalType), some people (me included) like to joke about the fact that the codification of the buyer-seller-example in textual choreographic languages is the most impactful contribution of the seminal paper on endpoint projection by [[Carbone et al.](#CHY12)].

 ## Decentralised nature